top of page

 His current research and teaching interests include Future Work with Artificial Intelligence (AI) & Internet-of-Everything (IoE); Data Analytic Systems & Capabilities; Digital, Mobile, & Service Innovation; and Effective, Innovative, and Infusion Use of IT.
 He has years of professional experience in digital commerce and high-tech.
-He has also provided consulting services for leading organizations like China Mobile, Bank of China Hong Kong, Orient Overseas Container Line (OOCL), China Telecom, China Mobile, China Unicom, People’s Insurance Company of China, the Ministry of Environmental Protection, and the Ministry of Industry and Information Technology.
+He has also provided consulting services for leading organizations in sectors like telecom, high-tech, and financial service, as well as governmental and research institutes.

-His research works have been accepted by premier journals across different disciplines, such as MIS Quarterly, Information Systems Research, Management Science, Journal of Applied Psychology, among others.
+Dr. Hsieh has published in premier journals across different disciplines, such as MIS Quarterly, Information Systems Research, Management Science, Journal of Applied Psychology, Journal of Management Information Systems among others.
 His paper titled “Addressing Digital Inequality for the Socio-economically Disadvantaged through Government Initiatives: Forms for Capital that Affect ICT Utilization”, published in Information Systems Research, has received the 2012 Annual Best Published Journal Paper Award by the Organization Communication and Information Systems (OCIS) division of the Academy of Management (AOM).
-This was awarded by the OCIS committee after reviewing IS papers published in premier journals in 2011 – a prestigious recognition among the worldwide IS community.
+This was awarded by the OCIS committee after reviewing IS papers published in premier journals in 2011 – an esteemed recognition among the worldwide IS community.
 His work “Converting Expertise Dissimilarity to Creativity: Impacts of Team TMS and Geographical Dispersion” received the 2016 Best Paper Award 1st Runner Up in the Academy of Management Annual Conference.
 This paper was also nominated for the Carolyn Dexter Award, representing the OCIS division.
 He is the recipient of both the 2014 Faculty of Business Fellow Award and 2010 Faculty Award for Outstanding Achievement in Research at Hong Kong Polytechnic University.
 His paper “Extracting Business Value from IT: A Sensemaking Perspective of Post-Adoptive Use” was nominated for 2011 Annual Best Paper Award by Management Science.
 He also received the 2008 Best Paper Award at International Conferences on Information Systems (ICIS).

 Current Research Interests